January 7, 2019

 - Infrared light is emitted by our bodies and other objects as heat but is not visible to the human eye.

-- Ultraviolet radiation is given off by the sun, and because it comes from a hot source, it can cause damage to the skin if overexposed to its rays.
+- Ultraviolet radiation is given off by the sun and can cause damage to the skin if overexposed to its rays.

 Radiation is broken down into frequency, wavelength, and energy.